Hides/Shelters for rabbits

 A wooden house, in the style of a small kennel, makes an excellent shelter for rabbits.
 When choosing, look at the size and construction.
 If you are looking online sizes can be misleading as they are often picture them with baby rabbits - make sure you read the dimensions to make sure your rabbit will actually fit!
 A simple 'three walls and a roof' design will work fine and is relatively cheap (£15-20).
 A sturdier construction with legs and a floor (£25-35) will offer slightly more protection if your rabbit's hutch is separate.
 On grass a shelter with legs will last longer as they keep the wood away from the damp ground.

-wooden hideaway box with floor
+plastic hideaway box

 basic wooden hideaway with walls and no floor